 It’s a conversation - not an interview or an investigation.
 It’s one veterinarian speaking to another veterinarian - one of whom happens to be a trained peer advisor.
 Both of them, and both of their practices, benefit from the conversation.

 Be part of the conversation.
-Plan to sign up in September!
+Sign up now!

 Participate as a Conversation Participant